 “Buildings are like anchors in time.
 The structures and their form are a constant manifestation that passes through the years rooted in place… We can perform archaeology on buildings in a way that we cannot do with memories.”Cody Ellingham

 The following interview forms part of a series where I invite contemporary artists to each reflect on their personal history, meaning, and philosophy, and how those are embedded throughout their creative process.

-Cody Ellingham is an architectural photographer and art director from New Zealand.
+This week I talk to Cody Ellingham, an architectural photographer and art director from New Zealand.
 With his ongoing project, DERIVE, he explores the world’s nocturnal cities, “when things take on new forms”.
-In this interview, he lets on to how he finds meaning in his process, and what it is about night time he finds so enticing to capture.

 In your ongoing project, DERIVE, you explore the world’s nocturnal cities.
 What is it about night time that intrigues you?

 Night is a special time when things take on new forms.
 Architecture and places reveal a kind of shadow self in the darkness under the glow of street lights and the moon and it is this ‘other’ that I am trying to capture when I go out and explore.

 You write that “Through this unique process, part divination, part photography, [you] find meaning in the world.”
 Could you expand on this process of finding meaning and how it is captured in your works?